You are currently viewing slice() from dplyr in R – Examples

 3. Slice Rows by Index Position

 Using dplyr::slice() function in R lets you select the rows (observations) from data.frame by index position (row number).
 This function takes the first argument as data.frame, the second argument with all indexes by comma separator you wanted to select.
-Refer to how to select rows from data frame for other ways of getting data from data frame.
+Refer to how to select rows from the data frame for other ways of getting data from data frame.

 # Load dplyr library